 Areas of Expertise

-Personnel Preparation; Orientation and Mobility; Self-Defense; Collaboration; Low-Incidence Disabilities; Visual Impairment
+Personnel Preparation; Orientation and Mobility; Self-Defense; Collaborative Partnerships; Low-Incidence Disabilities; Visual Impairment

 PhD, University of Texas at Austin, College of Education (Vision Impairment and Multiple Disabilities)